salwaElkaddaoui/DigiCam/README.md

 1. Download [the latest raspberry pi OS distribution](https://www.raspberrypi.org/downloads/raspberry-pi-os/) and unzip it: `unzip 2021-01-11-raspios-buster-armhf-lite.zip`
 2. Insert the SD Card in your computer and look for its mount point in your file system using `lsblk -p`
 3. Unmount it.
 For instance, in my case I run `umount /dev/mmcblk0`, **/dev/mmcblk0** being the mountpoint of my SD Card in my computer's file system.
-4. Format your sd card following this [tutorial](https://ragnyll.gitlab.io/2018/05/22/format-a-sd-card-to-fat-32linux.html)
-5. Copy the Raspbian OS image content to your SD Card: `sudo dd bs=4M if=2021-01-11-raspios-buster-armhf-lite.img of=/dev/mmcblk0 conv=fsync status=progress`
+4. Copy the Raspbian OS image content to your SD Card: `sudo dd bs=4M if=2021-01-11-raspios-buster-armhf-lite.img of=/dev/mmcblk0 conv=fsync status=progress`
-6. Insert the SD Card on you raspberry pi, and power the latter on.
+5. Insert the SD Card on you raspberry pi, and power the latter on.

 - To communicate with the raspberry pi, you can either setup an **ssh connection**, or just **connect a monitor, a mouse and a keyboard to the raspberry pi** and use it as a regular computer (which I did).